 Another program is Frogwatch USA, a national citizen science program supported by the Association of Zoos and Aquariums.
 Volunteers listen to frog and toad calls during the breeding season and record their observations.
 This data helps us understand the size and distribution of frog and toad populations at Schlitz Audubon.
 In 2019, volunteers observed two previously undocumented frog species at the Center.

-We also participate in the Wisconsin Frog and Toad Survey, a monitoring project that gathers data for the Wisconsin DNR.
-Volunteers collect data on breeding frog and toad populations at Schlitz Audubon and other ponds in northern Milwaukee County.
+We also participated in the Wisconsin Frog and Toad Survey, a monitoring project that gathers data for the Wisconsin DNR.
+Volunteers collected data on breeding frog and toad populations at Schlitz Audubon and other ponds in northern Milwaukee County.
 The DNR compiles our data with other surveys throughout Wisconsin to gain a better understanding of the statewide health of frogs and toads.

 Data Helps People Make Conservation Decisions

-The data that is collected will be shared with our conservation department.
+The data that is collected is shared with our conservation department.
 They can use the information to help their decision making when it comes time to taking out invasive plant species, planting new trees, or even introducing native amphibians to our ponds at Schlitz Audubon.

 Anyone can become a citizen scientist with no prior experience required, just a love for nature and an interest in wildlife!
-Volunteers will be trained on site at Schlitz Audubon and learn how to identify species, the protocol for each project, and how to gather meaningful data that can be used to improve the habitats at our Center.
-Consider joining us to learn how to participate in these incredible citizen science programs; Wetland Monitoring Orientation takes place on Saturday, February 29 and Frogwatch USA Training takes place on Wednesday, February 26.
+Volunteers are trained on site at Schlitz Audubon and learn how to identify species, the protocol for each project, and how to gather meaningful data that can be used to improve the habitats at our Center.